yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 {{< note title="Note" >}}

-Before creating a paid cluster, create a billing profile and add a payment method.
+Before creating a cluster, create a billing profile and add a payment method.
 Refer to [Manage your billing profile and payment method](../../cloud-admin/cloud-billing-profile/).
+You do not need a billing profile to create your free cluster.

-If you want to use dedicated VPCs for network isolation and security, contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431) to set up VPC Peering with your client VPC.
-This has to be done before you create your cluster.
+If you want to use dedicated VPCs for network isolation and security, you must set up VPC Peering for the cloud provider before you create your cluster.
+Yugabyte Cloud supports AWC and GCP for peering.
+For Azure, contact Yugabyte Cloud support.
+Refer to [VPC peering](../../cloud-network/vpc-peers/).

 {{< /note >}}